jdx/mise/README.md

 use_rtx
 ```

-Direnv will now call rtx to export its environment variables.
+direnv will now call rtx to export its environment variables.
 You'll need to make sure to add `use_rtx`
 too all projects that use rtx (or use direnv's `source_up` to load it from a subdirectory).

 ## Cache Behavior